adireddy/adireddy.github.io/_posts/2015-01-17-haxe-getters-and-setters.md

 The most important thing to note here is you cannot access the physical variable inside your getter and setter functions.
 You get the error `This field cannot be accessed because it is not a real variable` if you try to access `amount` inside `get_amount` and `set_amount` functions.

-To access physical variable you need to add meta-data `@:isVar` in front of the variable `amount`.
+To access physical variable you need to add metadata `@:isVar` in front of the variable `amount`.

 {% highlight haxe %}
 @:isVar public var amount(get, set):Float;